endail/hx711/README.md

 ### Other Notes

-- All code exists within the `HX711` namespace
+- All HX711 library code exists within the `HX711` namespace

 - After building and installing the library (see below), you can `#include <hx711/common.h>` to include everything

-- `sudo make uninstall` to remove the library
+- `sudo make uninstall` from the project directory to remove the library

+- If you are looking for a version of this library which uses wiringPi rather than lgpio, [v1.1 is available](https://github.com/endail/hx711/releases/tag/1.1).
+However, given that [wiringPi is deprecated](http://wiringpi.com/wiringpi-deprecated/), I have chosen to use lgpio going forward.

 ## Build and Install